 “Welcome,” Krisi said and held the door open for him.
 Glenn gladly accepted the invitation.
-He’d never done anything like this, and he said so.
+He’d never done anything like this, and he told her as much.

 “Many people haven’t, but don’t let that put you off.”
 She closed the door and took him down the hall.